-The metric to evaluate CNR for a given modality MOD is defined as the difference of mean signal between material $A$ and $B$ divided by a standard deviation representing noise computed on the image with that modality:
+The metric to evaluate CNR for a given modality MOD is defined as the difference of mean signal between material $X$ and $Y$ divided by a standard deviation representing noise computed on the image with that modality:

-Where $MOD_m$ represent the image obtained with the modality MOD for material m, $\langle \cdot \rangle$ stand for mean of pixel values over a representative region of Interest (ROI) and $\sigma_{MOD}$ is the mean of the standard deviations measured for material A and B.
+Where $MOD_m$ represents the image obtained with the modality MOD (absorption or KES) for material m, $\langle \cdot \rangle$ stands for mean of pixel values over a representative region of Interest (ROI) and $\sigma_{MOD}$ is the mean of the standard deviations measured for material X and Y.

-As it will be developed in that section, the absorption image and KES image are combinations of raw images.
-In that section we derive the expression of absorption contrast $C_{ABS}$ and noise standard deviation $\sigma_{ABS}$ as well as KES contrast $C_{KES}$ and standard deviation $\sigma_{KES}$ from the mean and the standard deviation of count levels of acquired images.
+The absorption image and KES image are combination of raw images.
+In that section, we derive the expression of absorption contrast $C_{ABS}$ and noise standard deviation $\sigma_{ABS}$ as well as KES contrast $C_{KES}$ and standard deviation $\sigma_{KES}$ from the mean and the standard deviation of count levels of acquired images.